minzart/sunrise-oath/glossary/uneasy.md

-Seven years to the morning way back when, I left my un et demi in a rush.
+Seven years to the [[morning]] way back when, I left my un et demi in a rush.
 Thirty minutes later at the [[Old]] Port, the [[beautiful]] stranger shone brightly in the two minutes after daybreak.
 “I knew you’d come again.”
-The love of my dreams rose, and kissed my neck.
+The love of my dreams [[rose]], and kissed my neck.
 As her warmth was brushed away by the wind, Dawn looked to the [[horizon]].
 “Do you love the sunrise?”

 That was on August 3, 1999, when July was gone.